-Valhalla Pines Experiences: magical mountains, lakes and rivers, hiking and biking, beaches, rock climbing, garden tours, wild crafting, artist tours, music, dance and theater, geology, mining, mushrooms, plant medicines, skiing, make new friends,
+Magical mountains, forests, lakes and rivers, hiking and biking, beaches, rock climbing, garden tours, wild crafting, artist tours, music, dance and theatre, geology, mining, mushrooms, plant medicines, skiing, make new friends.

 If you would like to garden, cook, play music, or go for a dog walk, let your host know.
 Tom is a resource for many things.
 Just ask.

 We are located near the confluence of the Slocan and the Little Slocan Rivers where there are plenty of beaches.